-Nanoscience / Nanomaterials / Sensing / Nanoparticles

-This program area establishes a new research and innovation agendas, involving complex materials engineering and science focused on an integrative approach to nanoscience, over diversified applications.
+The Program in Brief NANOTECHNOLOGIES Nanoscience / Nanomaterials / Sensing / Nanoparticles This program area establishes a new research and innovation agendas, involving complex materials engineering and science focused on an integrative approach to nanoscience, over diversified applications.
 Further research will focus on the discovery and development of innovative nanomaterials, with unique properties suitable for various applications in space, sensing, the internet of things, information technology energy harvesting and storage, and other, with the engagement of leading research organizations in Portugal such as the International Iberian Nanotechnology Laboratory (INL), as well as the National Science Foundation (NSF) Materials Research Science and Engineering Center (MRSEC) for Dynamics and Control of Materials (CDCM).

-Brian Korgel Area Director Nanotechnologies at Austin
+Brian Korgel Area Director anotechnologies

+Carla Silva Area Director Nanotechnologies in Portuga

+Paulo Ferreira

-Paulo Ferreira Area Director Nanotechnologies in Portugal
+Area Director Nanotechnologies in Portugal

 SPACE-EARTH INTERACTIONS

-Space Technologies / Earth Observation / Climate Change / Maritime Safety / Deep Sea Interactions

-The agenda on this area foresees transatlantic and north-south cooperation in complex engineering systems and science towards an integrative approach to space technologies, sea, climate and clean energy.
-It will focus on exploiting the potential of integrating spaceborne, airborne, marineborne, along with underwater, data, towards a better understanding of the ocean, including deep sea areas, and its interactions with the earth and the atmosphere, aiming at improving predictive capabilities under climate change scenarios.
+Space Technologies / Earth Observation / Climate Change / Maritime Safety / Deep Sea Interactions The agenda on this area foresees transatlantic and north-south cooperation in complex engineering systems and science towards an integrative approach to space technologies, sea, climate and clean energy.
+It will focus on exploiting the potential of integrating spaceborne, airborne, marineborne, along with underwater, data, towards a better understanding of the ocean, including deep sea areas, and its interactions with the earth and the atmosphere. aiming at improving predictive capabilities under climate change scenarios.
 This research will be developed together with the Atlantic International Research Center (AIR Center), in the Azores, Portugal.

-Pedro

-Camanho

-Area Director

-Space-Earth Interaction

-in Portugal
+Pedro Camanho Area Director Space-Earth Interaction in Portugal